How To Recruit & Arrange A Live-in Carer

 Many of our Carers are professional ladies and gentlemen with extensive careers before they become Carers which makes them even more fascinating and diverse.
 To name but a few, we have Estate Agents, Architects, Police Officers, Teachers, Scientists, Beauticians and even those with degrees in Geodesy, English and all manner of subjects.

 We Send You A Selection of Carers to Choose From

 We literally sit together and go through our pool of Carers to hand-pick a selection to present to you for consideration.
 No fancy computer system, just us, with our heads and hearts!
 We select those we think will be right for you and will send you their ‘Carer Profile’ (like a CV) from which you can make an informed decision as to whether to engage them or not.
 Should you wish to chat to them you may of course.

 We ensure all the ‘nitty gritty’ is worked out, we make the formal arrangements and your Carer arrives to start work as and when you wish.

 When your Carer decides to take a break or move on, simply let us know and the process starts again.

 One of our unique selling points is that our service offers the opportunity for high levels of continuity; we especially look for carers that are willing to stay with their clients for a good number of weeks at a time, and then return too.

 Experience has taught us, and indeed our clients tell us, that continuity of care is of paramount importance to them.

-The office is constantly working hard to ensure we have available and suitable carers for you to choose from and promise never to leave your loved one without a carer at any time.
+The office is constantly working hard to ensure we have available and suitable carers for you to choose from.
 As care continues you will be offered a dedicated member of our team to be your main point of contact.
 They will contact you as often as you wish and regularly speak to your relative and their carer too.
 They are on the end of the phone to troubleshoot if necessary, advise and become another trusted point of contact and companion to you and your loved one.